 - 1. Students must bring their music to class. - 2.
 Students must bring pencil (w/eraser) to class. - 3.
 Students must restrict conversation during class. - 4.
-Students should review their music at least 10 minutes a day outside of class in order to facilitate productive class time.
-More time needed if struggling or part testing is imminent. - 5.
-Students are responsible for maintenance of vocal health. - 6.
-Students are responsible for acquiring and wearing concert dress.
-See final pages for guidelines. - 7.
-Students must perform as member of the ensemble for all concerts and competitions unless an excused absence from other IMSA event or emergency has been approved. - 8.
+Students are expected to practice outside of class time.
+Quality vs. Quantity. - 5.
+Students are responsible for acquiring and wearing concert dress. - 6.
+Students must perform in all concerts and competitions unless an excused absence from an IMSA event or emergency has been approved. - 7.
 Students will return all music at the end of a performance cycle when called upon.
-If music has been lost or significantly damaged, a replacement fee of \$3 a copy will be required.
-The music for Concert Choir is checked-out to you by a specific number.
+If music has been lost or significantly damaged, a replacement fee per piece of music will be charged accordingly.
+The music will be checked-out to you by a specific number.
 You are responsible for EVERY piece of music issued to your number.